ytypo123/hydrus-duplicate-finder-matlab/README.md

 # Hydrus Duplicate Finder & Potential Duplicate Setter (MATLAB)

 A MATLAB script for detecting and marking **potential duplicate** files in [Hydrus Network](https://hydrusnetwork.github.io/hydrus/) using the Hydrus Client API.
 It performs duration, aspect ratio, and perceptual hash filtering, then uses SSIM/MS-SSIM thumbnail comparison to identify likely duplicates and post them to Hydrus.

+> **Note:** While this proof-of-concept works, the choice of MATLAB limits broader adoption.
+> Re-implementing it in **Python** (with libraries like OpenCV, NumPy, and requests) would make it far more accessible to the Hydrus community.

 ---